Stars1233/pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

 Usually a code generator may guess a minimal constructor for a value-type based on its constructor signatures, thus **default-constructor** is used only in very odd cases.

+The *optional* **copyable** attribute is used to override the built-in detection of the copy constructor.
+This also implies the type has an assignment operator; which is important for the copy conversion.

+The *optional* **movable** attribute is used to specify whether the type has a move constructor.
+The default is "yes"; there is no auto-detection.

+The *optional* attribute **stream** specifies whether this type will be able to use externally defined operators, like QDataStream << and >>.
+If equals to **yes**, these operators will be called as normal methods within the current class.

+The *optional* **since** value is used to specify the API version of this type.

 For the *optional* **disable-wrapper** and **generate-functions** attributes, see :ref:`object-type`.